alexkernphysiker/math_h/README.md

 =============
-	debug - if ON the project is compiled in debug mode test - if ON the tests are compiled gnuplot_wrap - if ON the library which is an interface for gnuplot is compiled
+	debug - if ON the project is compiled in debug mode test - if ON the tests are compiled

 Header files
 ============